 How does biskoui block Google Maps?

-Biskoui can block your Google Maps integrations to bring your site into compliance with the nFADP and the European GDPR.
+Biskoui can block your Google Maps integrations to bring your site into compliance with nFADP and the European GDPR.
 We have developed a system that will block Google Maps until user consent has been collected.
-Your Google Matps maps will display as follows to indicate to the visitor that their consent is required:
+Your Google Maps maps will display a placeholder indicating to the visitor that their consent is required.

 If the user clicks on “Allow Google Maps”, consent will be activated for Google Maps only.
 Once clicked, our blocking system will immediately disappear and display the map.